Medical Approaches to Weight Loss

-Our doctors offer individual nutritional counseling as well as supervised meal replacement.
+Our doctors offer individual nutritional counseling as well as supervised meal replacement programs.
 Medications to maximize weight loss success are also available when appropriate.
 Every person receives a thorough medical and lifestyle consultation and long-term weight loss planning.

 Follow-up visits take place at our offices.
-You can also choose to have an online doctor visit with Dr. Lofton or Dr. Engel through the NYU Langone Health app.
+You can also choose to have an online doctor visit through the NYU Langone Health app.
 These video visits are paid out-of-pocket and are not covered by insurance.

 We work with you and your primary care physician, exercise experts, nutritionists, psychologists, and other specialty providers as necessary.
 The program welcomes anyone who has a weight concern and hopes to gain a sense of control over his or her weight.